pypa/packaging.python.org/source/glossary.rst

         target system, to be installed. :term:`Wheel` is such a format, whereas distutil's :term:`Source Distribution <Source Distribution (or
         "sdist")>` is not, in that it requires a build step before it can be installed.
-This format does not imply that python files have to be precompiled (:term:`Wheel` intentionally does not include compiled python files).
+This format does not imply that Python files have to be precompiled (:term:`Wheel` intentionally does not include compiled Python files).

     Distribution Package